 Now you can invite all your new parents to join Classlist, but we recommend inviting existing parents who haven't joined yet too.

-Pasting in a list of all parent emails to invite them saves you trying to separate out the emails for new parents, and it has the advantage that it will re-invite any existing parent who didn't join previously.
+Uploading or pasting in a list of all parent emails to invite them saves you trying to separate out the emails for new parents, and it has the advantage that it will re-invite any existing parent who didn't join previously.
 They will also be pre-approved.

 For more info on inviting parents see here.